VUnit/vunit/docs/logging/user_guide.rst

   - If set it is decremented and reaching zero means simulation stops.
   - If not set the decrementation is recursively propagated to the parent logger.
 - It is possible to disable stopping simulation by setting an infinite stop count.
-- By default the only the root logger has a stop count set.
+- By default only the root logger has a stop count set.

   - Root logger has stop count set to 1 for ``error`` and ``failure``.
   - Root logger has stop count set to infinite for all other log levels.